lifelong-learning-systems/l2metrics/README.md

 ## Notes

 There are aspects of L2Metrics still under development including support for distributed training and testing/validation.
-This repository is being released to faciliate experimentation and feedback regarding the overall approach.
+This repository is being released to facilitate experimentation and feedback regarding the overall approach.